AndrewReusche/dsc-phase-1-project-v3/README.md

 have experienced a lower amount of fatal incidents, than other jet engine types, over a 60 year span.

+This allows us to break into the market with a minimized risk, while entering at a lower price point.
+With this, we can expand faster to the rest of the country and with additional types of jets once we have solidified our place in the market and gained customer confidence.

 ### Next Steps

 Additional analysis could help further minimize the risk our company takes on